kedro-org/kedro/docs/source/03_tutorial/06_visualise_pipeline.md

 ```

-- [plotly.JSONDataSet](https://kedro.readthedocs.io/en/stable/kedro.extras.datasets.plotly.JSONDataSet.html#kedro.extras.datasets.plotly.JSONDataSet) - To use this dataset you need to specify the configurations of your plot using plotly-express python library in your kedro node.
+- [plotly.JSONDataSet](https://kedro.readthedocs.io/en/stable/kedro.extras.datasets.plotly.JSONDataSet.html#kedro.extras.datasets.plotly.JSONDataSet) - To use this dataset you need to configure your plot using plotly-express python library in your kedro node.

+Below is an example of how to visualise plots on Kedro-Viz using `plotly.JSONDataSet`

 ```python
 import plotly.express as px